Michael F. Jacobson: Junk food

 Jacobson has campaigned against excessive consumption of junk food, including sweetened beverages.
-He has commented that "Soda is the quintessential junk food—just sugar calories and no nutrients" and has warned that the "average teenage boy is consuming two cans of soda pop a day".
-Jacobson proposes several warning labels, including "Drinking (non-diet) soft drinks contributes to obesity and tooth decay," and "Consider switching to diet soda, water, or skim milk."
-He once asked a CBS News reporter: "Obesity is an epidemic.
-One-third of youths already are overweight or obese.
-Are we just going to sit around and do nothing?
-Or should we do something—a modest, sensible step of putting a health message on cans and bottles?"
+He has commented that "Soda is the quintessential junk food—just sugar calories and no nutrients" and has stated that the "average teenage boy is consuming two cans of soda pop a day".
+Jacobson proposed several warning labels, including "Drinking (non-diet) soft drinks contributes to obesity and tooth decay," and "Consider switching to diet soda, water, or skim milk."
+He has referred to obesity as "an epidemic" during a CBS interview.

 In 2005, Jacobson's organization proposed mandatory warning labels on all containers of sugar-sweetened soft drinks, to warn consumers about the possible health risks of consuming these beverages on a regular basis.

-To bring about changes in eating habits, Jacobson advocates higher taxes on unhealthy foods, greater use of warning labels on food and beverage packaging, restrictions on advertising and selling junk foods ("snack foods"), and lawsuits against food producers and retailers whose practices he believes are detrimental to public health.
-His publicity campaigns and legal actions regarding such harmful ingredients as urethane (a carcinogen) in alcoholic beverages, sulfite preservatives (deadly allergen) in fresh vegetables, wine, and other foods; sodium nitrate and sodium nitrite (sources of cancer-causing nitrosamines) in bacon and other processed meats; olestra (an artificial fat); and acrylamide (a carcinogenic contaminant) in baked and fried foods led to governmental restrictions or voluntary actions to reduce or eliminate those substances.
+Jacobson advocates higher taxes on unhealthy foods, greater use of front-of-package warning labels on food and beverage packaging, restrictions on advertising and selling junk foods ("snack foods"), and lawsuits against food producers and retailers whose practices he believes are detrimental to public health.
+His publicity campaigns and legal actions regarding un healthy ingredients such as: urethane in alcoholic beverages, sulfite preservatives in fresh vegetables, wine, and other foods; sodium nitrate and sodium nitrite in bacon and other processed meats; olestra; and acrylamide in baked and fried foods led to governmental restrictions or voluntary actions to reduce or eliminate those substances.
 Jacobson led the effort to get "Added Sugars" listed on Nutrition Facts labels.
+In an early campaign, beginning in 1977, CSPI petitioned the Federal Trade Commission to restrict junk-food marketing to children.

 Trans fat

-Beginning in 1993, Jacobson spearheaded efforts to require that artificial trans fat, a potent cause of heart disease, be labelled on food packages.
+Beginning in 1993, Jacobson spearheaded efforts to require that artificial trans fat be labeled on food packages.
 As evidence of trans fat's harmfulness accumulated, in 2004 CSPI petitioned the Food and Drug Administration to ban the use of partially hydrogenated vegetable oil, the source of artificial trans fat.
 The FDA banned that oil in 2015, with June 18, 2018, being the effective date to stop using it.

 Plant-based diet

-In 2006, Jacobson and staff from the CSPI authored Six Arguments for a Greener Diet: How a More Plant-Based Diet Could Save Your Health and the Environment.
+In 2006, Jacobson and staff from CSPI authored Six Arguments for a Greener Diet: How a More Plant-Based Diet Could Save Your Health and the Environment.
 The book critically examines the environmental, health and animal welfare consequences of animal source foods.
-The book suggests for people to adopt a plant-based diet such as the DASH diet or Mediterranean diet and eat more fruits, vegetables, legumes, whole grains, healthy oils with modest amounts of fish and some low-fat dairy products.
+The book suggests that people adopt a more-plant-based diet such as the DASH diet or Mediterranean diet and eat more fruits, vegetables, legumes, whole grains, healthy oils with modest amounts of fish or poultry and some low-fat dairy products.
 A review stated that "Jacobson's book presents a well-researched case for Americans to pursue a diet embracing increased plant intake and decreased consumption of factory-farmed meat".
 The book has been published online at the CSPI website.